Why Every Editor, Colorist, and VFX Artist Needs to Understand ACES

-ACES is also broad enough to encompass most every color space, without the limitations of smaller gamuts.
-That means “future proof” formats for client handoffs and archival processes are possible, since the ACES color space is so large.
+ACES is also broad enough to encompass almost every color space, without the limitations of smaller gamuts.
+That means “future proof” formats for client handoffs and archival processes, since the ACES color space is so large.

 But the scene-linear approach of ACES is only part of the overall pipeline.

-Because the human eye doesn’t work in a linear fashion, projects will ultimately have to be viewed on TVs, displays, and projectors that assign gamma or EOTF (Electro Optical Transfer Function) curves.
+Your eyes don’t work in a linear fashion, and project will be viewed on TVs, displays, and projectors.
+These devices all assign gamma or EOTF (Electro Optical Transfer Function) curves.
 These curves aren’t linear, and our current display devices are much more limited in the color spaces they can accurately reproduce (compared to ACES).

 ACES already takes this into account and incorporates display-referred color management into the overall pipeline.
-Linear ACES data is parsed through different transforms for different color spaces and display devices, so that an image appears accurately in a variety of viewing contexts.
+Linear ACES data parses through different transforms for different color spaces and display devices.
+So an image appears accurately in a variety of viewing contexts.

-That means you can capture and work with footage in the highest quality all the way until final delivery, and then ACES makes it easy to adapt footage for almost any screen.
+That means you can capture and work with footage in the highest quality all the way until final delivery.
+Then ACES makes it easy to adapt footage for almost any screen.

 When it comes to precision, ACES uses Open EXR 16-bit half-float processing which results in 30+ stops of scene-referred exposure.

-Keep in mind that even though EXR is used, often this processing is just internal to the app you’re using and no EXR files are created for you to manage—except in renders.
+This processing can often be internal to the app you’re using even when EXR is used.
+So no EXR files are created for you to manage—except in renders.

 In sum, these are the benefits of ACES pipelines: